ExpediaGroup/styx/docs/developer-guide/plugins.md

 ## Developing a plugin
-A plugin project can be started by using one of examples in `examples` submodule.
+A plugin project can be started by using one of examples in `plugin-examples` submodule.
 All plugins share the same skeleton of a project, containing a:

 * main/java/com/hotels/styx/ExamplePlugin.java - The plugin's main class which extends
   the Plugin interface, and most notably implements the `intercept(LiveHttpRequest, Chain)` method.